Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Activation Steering

 We applied steering vectors to \gls{llm} layers, although the same could be applied to the vision encoder and projector parts as well.
 There are three possibilities when steering the activations of a specific layer $l$ within the \gls{llm} component, given that the learned weights of the probes are based on the activations of the visual tokens and the last token in the sequence (\S \ref{activation_extraction}).
 We can either steer the activations of the visual tokens, the activations of the last token in the sequence, or the activations of both.
-Steering the activations of the visual tokens uses the first half of $\mathbf{w}^{(l)}$, which is learned based on the visual tokens, while steering the last token activations uses the second half of $\mathbf{w}^{(l)}$, which is learned based on the last token.
+Steering the activations of the visual tokens uses the first half of $\mathbf{s}^{(l)}$, which is learned based on the visual tokens, while steering the last token activations uses the second half of $\mathbf{s}^{(l)}$, which is learned based on the last token.
 More formally, when steering the visual tokens at layer $l$, we obtain:

-where $\mathbf{w}^{(l)}_{first}$ denotes the first half of the steering vector and $\alpha$ is a scale factor.
-As before, $\mathbf{w}^{(l)}_{first}$ is broadcast across the first dimension before being added to the existing activations.
+where $\mathbf{s}^{(l)}_{first}$ denotes the first half of the steering vector and $\alpha$ is a scale factor. $\mathbf{s}^{(l)}_{first}$ is broadcast across the first dimension before being added to the existing activations.
 When steering the last token at layer $l$, we obtain:

-where $\mathbf{w}^{(l)}_{second}$ refers to the second half of the steering vector.
+where $\mathbf{s}^{(l)}_{second}$ refers to the second half of the steering vector.

-We performed a small grid search over the value of $\alpha$.
-In Table \ref{activation_steering_results} we present the results obtained using the smallest absolute value of $\alpha$ that caused a semantic change in the model's description of the scene.
-For example, for the first row of Table \ref{activation_steering_results}, the steered output is produced for $\alpha = -1$, because when $\alpha = -0.5$ was used the model's description still mentioned the person in the scene.
-Using this strategy to select $\alpha$, we found that for the cases shown in Table \ref{activation_steering_results} an absolute value between 1 and 10 is adequate to cause the desired change in the model's output.
+We performed a small grid search over $\alpha$, testing five different values per sample.
+In Table \ref{activation_steering_results}, we present the results obtained using the smallest absolute value of $\alpha$ that caused a semantic change in the model's description of the scene.

 It is important to note that we did not perform an extensive exploration of other steering-related hyperparameters, such as which model component or layer is most effective for steering, or whether steering should be applied only to the visual tokens, only to the last token, or to both within the \gls{llm}.
 Determining the optimal steering strategy is outside the scope of this experiment.
 Instead, we applied steering at the earliest \gls{llm} layer where probe accuracy was high.
 When steering was applied at the first layer, we modified only the visual tokens, as this should theoretically be sufficient.
 In contrast, when steering at later layers for the Spatial-1 and Spatial-2 settings, we also steered the last token.
 At this stage, steering the visual tokens alone is insufficient, since the last token has already formed a consolidated representation of the scene.